-4F.
-(1) C must be capable of being effectively supervised by the PRA.

-(2) The matters which are relevant in determining whether C satisfies the condition in sub-paragraph (1) include -

-- (a) the nature (including the complexity) of the regulated activities that C carries on or seeks to carry on; - (b) the complexity of any products that C provides or seeks to provide in carrying on those activities; - (c) the way in which C's business is organised; - (d) if C is a member of a group, whether membership of the group is likely to prevent the PRA's effective supervision of C; - (e) whether C is subject to consolidated supervision required under any of the relevant directives; - (f) if C has close links with another person ('CL') - - (i) the nature of the relationship between C and CL; - (ii) whether those links or that relationship are likely to prevent the PRA's effective supervision of C; and
+- 4F.
+(1) C must be capable of being effectively supervised by the PRA. - (2) The matters which are relevant in determining whether C satisfies the condition in sub-paragraph (1) include - (a) the nature (including the complexity) of the regulated activities that C carries on or seeks to carry on; - (b) the complexity of any products that C provides or will provide in carrying on those activities; - (c) the way in which C's business is organised;

-- (iii) if CL is subject to the laws, regulations or administrative provisions of a territory which is not an EEA State ('the foreign provisions'), whether those foreign provisions, or any deficiency in their enforcement, would prevent the PRA's effective supervision of C. - (3) C has close links with CL if - - (a) CL is a parent undertaking of C; - (b) CL is a subsidiary undertaking of C; - (c) CL is a parent undertaking of a subsidiary undertaking of C; - (d) CL is a subsidiary undertaking of a parent undertaking of C;
+- (e) whether C is subject to consolidated supervision required under any of the relevant directives; - (f) if C has close links with another person ("CL") - - (i) the nature of the relationship between C and CL; - (ii) whether those links or that relationship are likely to prevent the PRA's effective supervision of C, and - (iii) if CL is subject to the laws, regulations or administrative provisions of a territory which is not an EEA State ('the foreign provisions'), whether those foreign provisions, or any deficiency in their enforcement, would prevent the PRA's effective supervision of C. - (3) C has close links with CL if - - (a) CL is a parent undertaking of C, - (b) CL is a subsidiary undertaking of C, - (c) CL is a parent undertaking of a subsidiary undertaking of C, - (d) CL is a subsidiary undertaking of a parent undertaking of C, (e) CL owns or controls 20% or more of the voting rights or capital of C, or - (f) C owns or controls 20% or more of the voting rights or capital of CL. - The full Threshold Conditions Order can be found at www.legislation.gov.uk/uksi/2013/555/article/2/made.

-United Kingdom, some are significant, including in particular areas such as reinsurance.

-33. Some issues will be common to the supervision of all insurers.
-Policyholders pay premiums in advance in return for payments should an insured event occur, leaving them vulnerable to insurer failure.
-That underlies the PRA's objectives to promote safety and soundness and to protect policyholders - so that insurers are financially sound, and run in a prudent manner - which the PRA will advance by setting out policies that insurers should meet in the spirit as well as to the letter.
+policies that insurers should meet in spirit as well as to the letter.

-34. The PRA will supervise insurers to judge whether they meet these policies, at the time of assessment and on a forward-looking basis, and will take action where needed in support of safety and soundness and appropriate policyholder protection.
-Recognising the wide diversity of insurers, the PRA will tailor its supervision to an insurer's particular business and circumstance, reflecting the fact that differing types of business can adversely affect policyholders, and an insurer's safety and soundness, in different ways.

-35. The PRA's approach is necessarily determined in an international context.
-Insurance is an international industry, with insurers supervised on a co-operative international basis and the policy framework for supervision agreed internationally.
-Given the international nature of the UK insurance industry, effective international co-operation, on individual insurers and on general policy, will be essential to the PRA's success.
+- 34. The PRA supervises insurers to judge whether they meet these policies, at the time of assessment and on a forward-looking basis, and takes action where needed in support of safety and soundness and appropriate policyholder protection.
+Recognising the wide diversity of insurers, the PRA tailors its supervision to an insurer's particular business and circumstance, reflecting the fact that differing types of business can adversely affect policyholders, and an insurer's safety and soundness, in different ways. - 35.
+The PRA's policies and supervisory approach are designed to advance its objectives.
+In designing them, the PRA has regard to a number of 'regulatory principles' set out in the Act.
+These cover: the need to minimise adverse effects on competition; efficiency; proportionality; the desirability of sustainable UK economic growth; senior management responsibility in firms; recognising differences in the nature and objectives of authorised persons; transparency; disclosure of information relating to persons on whom requirements are imposed by or under the Act; and the general principle of consumers taking responsibility for their decisions. - 36.
+The PRA's approach is necessarily determined in an international context.
+Insurance is an international industry, with insurers supervised on a co-operative international basis and the prudential policy framework for supervision agreed internationally.
+Given the international nature of the UK insurance industry, effective international co-operation, in relation to individual insurers and general policy, is essential to the PRA's success.